tobicar/Face-Detection/README.md

   - generate plots for the presentation from csv-training data, which can be exported from the tensorboard dashboard
   - to generate a plot change the file paths for the pd.read_csv
 - [evaluationMilestone3.py](evaluationMilestone3.py):
+  - file for automatically evaluation of all saved models

 ### directories:
 - [evaluation](evaluation)